Web version of “Abramowitz and Stegun: Handbook of Mathematical Functions”

 If you enter an audio CD or DVD into the CD/DVD drive of your Windows computer, you might install in that moment a root-kit of a copy control program, which prevents you to copy the audio content, or even worse, makes your system unstable and unsecure.

-There are two possibilities to prevent Windows from autoplaying the CD/DVD: Read the rest of this entry »
+There are two possibilities to prevent Windows from autoplaying the CD/DVD: Continue reading Disable autorun for CD/DVD drives to prevent root-kits to install themselves automatically

 The perfect plot program